xcp-ng/xcp-ng-org/docs/project/development-process/koji-initial-setup.md

 You need to import it into your web browser's certificate store and then use it when you log in to [https://koji.xcp-ng.org/](https://koji.xcp-ng.org/)

 ## Installing koji
-If your Linux distribution provides `koji` in its repositories (e.g. Fedora, CentOS or Mageia), simply install it from there.
-Else you can either run it from a container, or clone it from [https://pagure.io/koji](https://pagure.io/koji), then run it from there with something like `PYTHONPATH=$(realpath .):/usr/lib/python3.5/site-packages/ cli/koji help`.
-If it fails, you probably need to install additional python dependencies.
+The preferred, distro-independent way is to install it from PyPi with `pip`, `uv` or your preferred tool.
+Alternatively, your distro might provide the `koji` client as a package you can install from its repositories.
+You could also run it from a Fedora container, but that's mostly a last resort option if anything else fails for some reason.

 ## Configuring koji
 Put this in `~/.koji/config`: